makwingchi/Ford_GoBike_Trips_Prediction/README.md

 <img src="final_markdown_files/figure-html/unnamed-chunk-29-1.png" width="960" />

 ## 5.6.
-Spatial Autocorrelation{#link21}
+Spatial Autocorrelation
-To check whether there exists spatial autocorrelation in the residuals, we first randomly select an hour in both weekday and weekend testsets, and perform Moran°Øs I tests.
+To check whether there exists spatial autocorrelation in the residuals, we first randomly select an hour in both weekday and weekend testsets, and perform Moran‚Äôs I tests.
 Illustrated by the table below, the p-values of the four tests are higher than 0.05, indicating that spatial autocorrelation of the residuals is not significant.

 ```r